 Do You Have to Declare Hobby Income in Canada?

-Note that it doesn't matter if your hobby income is small; there is no "you-have-to-make-more-than" threshold before your income counts.
-If you are selling products or services for profit, the Canada Revenue Agency doesn't care that you are only selling "a few" or that you consider your activity to be a hobby - when you file your Canadian income tax you must declare all of your income from all sources, including your hobby income.
+It doesn't matter if your hobby income is small because there is no threshold.
+When you file your Canadian income tax you must declare all of your income from all sources, including your hobby income.

-1) Bob has excellent woodworking skills and as a hobby makes beautiful carved salad bowls which he sells in a kiosk at Christmas in a local mall.
-He has a woodworking shop with a number of expensive tools and must also pay for materials as the money he makes from selling the bowls does not cover the costs to make them.
+Bob has excellent woodworking skills and as a hobby makes beautiful carved salad bowls which he sells in a kiosk at Christmas in a local mall.
+He has a woodworking shop with a number of expensive tools and also must pay for materials as the money he makes from selling the bowls does not cover the costs to make them.
 He does it for enjoyment and is not concerned with making a profit.
-Does he have to declare business income?

-You must report the money you make from your hobby as business income by completing Form T2125, (Statement of Business or Professional Activities) which is included with the T1 income tax return package.
-If you are unfamiliar with the process or just want a refresher, How to Complete Your T1 Canadian Income Tax Form will lead you through it.
+You must report the money you make from your hobby as business income by completing Form T2125 (Statement of Business or Professional Activities), which is included with the T1 income tax return package.

-Reporting the proceeds from your hobby item sales as business income requires additional paperwork, but it also has some major advantages, the main one being the ability to write off business expenses against income.
-This includes business-use-of-home expenses, Meals and entertainment expenses, motor vehicle expenses, etc. You can use the Capital Cost Allowance to annually write off a portion of assets such as property and equipment your business has acquired.
-To do this, of course, you must keep track of all your sales and expenses (including all receipts).
+The additional paperwork has some major advantages, the main one being the ability to write off business expenses against income.
+This includes business-use-of-home expenses, meals and entertainment expenses, motor vehicle expenses, etc. You can use the Capital Cost Allowance to annually write off a portion of assets, such as property and equipment your business has acquired.
+To do this, of course, you must keep track of all your sales and expenses, including all receipts.

-If you have regular income from a job or business and the hobby expenses exceed the revenue from the sale of the hobby items, the excess still gets deducted against your total income so your overall tax bill will be lower.
-Note that there are limits to this - you cannot continue to write off thousands of dollars in losses from your hobby activities against your regular income year after year without attracting the attention of the CRA.
-The CRA uses the Profit Test to determine whether your activities are conducted with a "reasonable expectation of profit".
+If you have regular income from a job or business, the net loss from your hobby gets deducted against your total income, so your overall tax bill will be lower.
+Note that there are limits to this: You cannot continue to write off thousands of dollars in losses from your hobby activities against your regular income year after year without attracting the attention of the CRA.
+The CRA uses the profit test to determine whether your activities are conducted with a "reasonable expectation of profit."